Persistent guest VMs

-A guest VM is called persistent when it is assigned to a particular user or device.
-To make a guest VM persistent, do the following:
+A host is called persistent when it is assigned to a particular user or device.
+To make a host persistent, do the following:

-1. Begin publishing a desktop or a resource from a guest VM.
+1. Begin publishing a desktop or a resource from a host.

-2. When specifying Virtual Guest Settings options, select Enable static assignment to guest VM.
+2. When specifying Virtual Guest Settings options, select Enable static assignment to host.

 3. Complete the publishing wizard.